Ownership Dependency

 And to do that, you’ll have to develop the happy culture, reliable systems, trusted managers, and star employees that can do anything you can do, and more.

+Compensation adjustments will come into play when you sell.
+If you are actively managing the business and not drawing a salary, that will negatively impact business value.
 A buyer will reduce your company’s EBITDA / Seller’s Discretionary Earnings by an estimate of the salary a manager would command to perform your role.

 Those salaries get added back to EBITDA/SDE , and increase business value, since they represent another form of ownership return, and are not a true management expense.